A trope about that most revered and respected of all professions, the debt collector.

 - There was at least one subversion in one of Jesus' parables, a Pharisees was harassing a collector over the fact his career choice will land him in hell, the collector, showing both wit and humility, drops to his knees and begs God for forgiveness, showing more faith that the Pharisees probably ever would and establish the (alien in that time) thought that one's career choice didn't dictate their religious or moral compass.

 - This even goes back to the Old Testament.
 Leviticus and Deuteronomy list very specific ways in which debts are to be collected, and loans and collateral accepted.

 - In the Bible example, tax collectors tended to be Jews who were collecting taxes for the Romans who conquered them.
 So a double whammy there.

 - Especially since Jesus frequently mentions tax collectors and prostitutes in the same sentence in his parables.

 - A professional wrestling example of an evil tax collector was Irwin R. Schyster (IRS) from the WWE (early-mid 1990s, back when it was known as the WWF).
 He was a heel.
-Part of the famous tag team Money Incorporated with Ted DiBiase.
+Part of the famous tag team Money Incorporated with "The Million-Dollar Man" Ted DiBiase.
 This team was known for its prowess as technical wrestlers.

 I just took a call from my loan agent!
 He has the scariest voice I've ever heard.
 While you two are dawdling about, my life hangs by a thread!
 Get to work, slackers!

 Olimar!
 You're my hero!
 You've erased half of our debt.
 Still, things have become a bit dangerous, so I'm going into hiding.
 Focus on work... and don't slack off!